gongahkia/uzu/README.md

 ## Other notes

-This might be a simple tool, but its something I've wanted to make ever since I entered [Computing & Law](https://computing.smu.edu.sg/bsc-computing-law) in 2023.
+This might be a simple tool, but it's something I've wanted to make ever since I entered [Computing & Law](https://computing.smu.edu.sg/bsc-computing-law) in 2023.

 ## Reference